URJudged/danceScheduler/README.md

 # danceScheduler
-A scheduler for dance performances that optimizes performers' rest
+A scheduler for dance performances that optimizes performers' rest.

+Currently unfinished.